Pistes to avoid in La Plagne

 While we actually like some of the runs noted below when taken as a whole, in many cases, if you don’t gun the steeper sections, you will end up walking.
 However, with some others in this list, it won’t matter how much speed you build – a walk will be necessary in places.

 Note – green pistes don’t make this list as they’re intentionally flatter to help beginner skiers and snowboarders learn.
-Rather, we’ve marked the pistes below in two categories:
+Rather, we’ve marked the pistes below in three categories:

 Avoid: Meaning these runs will see you walking no matter what you do.
 They may be graded blue but, in places, they’re actually uphill.
-Presumably, the resort didn’t grade them green as they would be impossible for beginners to traverse but they lack any kind of gradient.
+Presumably, the resort didn’t grade them green as they would be impossible for beginners to ride them but they lack any kind of gradient.

 Avoid: Route des Bauches, Montchavin sector